 The only way to do this successfully is by the use of ultra-low latency news feeds.
-The algorithmic systems are set up on computers that read the news feeds in an electronic format.
+The algorithmic systems use code that reads news feeds in an electronic format.
 After this, the algo bots can act on them before other market participants can do same.

 Algorithmic Trading Systems and their Development

 The first step in the development of algorithmic trading systems is to come up with the “algorithm” itself.

 Statisticians or mathematicians, or quants are responsible for devising the algorithm.
 Such strategies may be based on arbitrage, mean reversion, or maybe just a simple trend following or scalping strategy.